Industrial Internet of Things (IIoT): The Union of Manufacturing and Technology

-Essentially any machine with an operating system and a connection to your network.
-This includes SCADA systems, industrial equipment, industrial analytics tools, management software like Spectrum Construction Management Software and Rockwell Software, network components, and all network devices like switches, routers, and wireless.
-Hackers can penetrate a network from any device, so it's important to have a clear understanding of all devices connected to the network and what systems and processes rely on them.
+Any machine with an operating system and a connection to your network should be protected.
+This includes SCADA systems, industrial equipment, industrial analytics tools, management software like Spectrum Construction Management Software and Rockwell Software, network components, and all network devices like switches, routers, and wireless access points.
+Hackers can penetrate a network from any device.
+It is essential to have a clear understanding of all the devices connected to the network and what systems and processes rely on them.
 Don't forget your staff members.
-When clients discuss cybersecurity options, staff member training is usually not the first thing to get brought up.
-Just like your equipment, your staff members have the ability to be hacked, so proper training and protections need to be in place.
+When we perform a cybersecurity audit, staff member training is usually an overlooked area.
+Social engineering, or human hacking, is on the rise, so proper training and protections need to be in place.

 How do you protect it?

-Employee training is also a major component of a comprehensive security strategy.
-As stated above, employees are the most vulnerable aspect of your infrastructure and you need to protect them as well as teach them how to protect themselves.
+It is part of our regular mantra at BlackPoint IT - employee training is a significant component of a comprehensive security strategy.
+As stated above, employees are the most vulnerable aspect of your infrastructure, and you need to protect them as well as teach them how to protect themselves.

 Even when you've worked with IT consultants, set up your security plan, and installed all of the necessary security tools, there is still no guarantee that you can prevent a sophisticated ransomware attack 100% of the time, which is why backing up your equipment is critical!